 If you want to welcome a Greyhound into your heart and home, there are rescue organizations across the country to turn to which are dedicated to finding forever homes for members of the breed.

 To find a Greyhound adoption agency in your area, visit The Greyhound Project, which offers a directory of US, Canadian, European and Australian Greyhound rescues.

 The Race to End Dog Racing

-Although the Greyhound gained fame in modern times as a racing dog, thankfully this cruel pastime is fast becoming a thing of the past.
-While 39 states have declared the sport illegal, 19 dog race tracks are still in operation in Alabama, Arkansas, Florida, Iowa, Texas and West Virginia, with Florida earning the sad distinction of being home to the largest number of race tracks.
+Although the Greyhound gained fame in modern times as a racing dog, thankfully this cruel pastime is fast becoming a thing of the past with a growing number of states declaring the sport illegal.

 To join the effort to end dog racing, visit GREY2K USA Worldwide.
 Founded in 2001, the non-profit– which is striving to stop dog racing in eight countries– is the world’s largest Greyhound protection organization.

 Greyhounds have many high-profile pals who have used their star wattage to shine a spotlight on both the plight of pooches who are forced to race, and the need to find these sweet-hearted dogs forever homes, including: